 - Early Recovery, Risk Reduction, and Resilience (ER4).
 The goal of early recovery programs is to help people and communities recover from a shock or stress, reduce or avoid dependence on humanitarian relief, and transition to self-reliance.
 Early recovery builds on humanitarian response and aligns with development principles to establish the initial foundations of long-term recovery.
 Disaster risk is expressed as the potential loss of life, injury, or destruction or damage to assets that could occur to a system, society, or community in a specific period of time.
 It is expressed as a function of hazard, exposure, vulnerability, and capacity.
 Risk reduction is the prevention of new disaster risk, reduction of existing risk, and management of residual risk, all of which contribute to strengthening resilience and to the achievement of sustainable development.
-Resilience is the ability of people, households, communities, countries, and systems to mitigate, adapt to, and recover from shocks and stresses in a manner that reduces chronic vulnerability and facilitates inclusive growth. - Resilience Food Security Activity (RFSA).
+Resilience is the ability of people, households, communities, countries, and systems to mitigate, adapt to, and recover from shocks and stresses in a manner that reduces chronic vulnerability and facilitates inclusive growth.
+Sustained response programming addresses the continuing needs of affected communities from a sustained crisis or chronic hazards. - Resilience Food Security Activity (RFSA).
 BHA's RFSA programming strengthens capacities of populations to combat malnutrition, reduce morbidity and mortality, promote economic growth, minimize disaster risks, improve food security, and adapt to climate change.
 BHA uses a multi sectoral, integrated activity design that sustainably improves outcomes and strengthens the adaptive, absorptive, and transformative capacities of communities. - Learning and Capacity Strengthening.
 BHA funds learning and capacity strengthening activities that improve humanitarian assistance by informing design and implementation, contributing to the global humanitarian evidence base through research and other forms of analysis, advancing thought leadership, or strengthening capacity that benefits the larger humanitarian community.